snarfed/arroba/README.md

   * `service_jwt`: add optional `aud` kwarg.
 * `xrpc_sync`:
   * Add `ROLLBACK_WINDOW` environment variable to limit size of [rollback window served by `subscribeRepos`](https://atproto.com/specs/event-stream#sequence-numbers).
 Defaults to no limit.
+  * Start serving `getRepo` queries with the `since` parameter. `since` still isn't actually implemented, but we now serve the entire repo instead of returning an error.

 ### 0.5 - 2024-03-16